AshishG816/Sub-metering-Data-Analysis-with-R-and-Python/R_Notebook_on_Submetering_Data.md

 Now that our data is pretty clean and manageable, we will consider the task at hand.

-Our goal is to see if we can give an argument to whether Sub-metering is would be cost efficient to install in an apartment complex based on the readings we have from the electricity usage of a home with sub-metering.
+Our goal is to see if we can give an argument to whether sub-metering is would be cost efficient to install in an apartment complex based on the readings we have from the electricity usage of a home with sub-metering.

-First off, we note there are three sub-meters sections which report electricity usage in watts per minute and that the global active power (GAP) reading in active power in kilowatts for minute averaged.
-Thus, if we would want to calculate the total miscellaneous electricity used not reported in by the sub-metering we would need to convert the GAP units to watt per minute.
+First off, we note there are three sub-metered sections which report electricity usage in watts per minute and that the global active power (GAP) reading in active power is kilowatts for minute averaged units.
+Thus, if we would want to calculate the total miscellaneous electricity used that is not reported by the three sub-metered sections we would need to convert the GAP units to watt per minute.
 Then we would take the difference of GAP in watts per minute and the total of three sub-meters.

 ```r